istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

     403
     {{< /text >}}

-1. You could use an online proxy service to access the ingress gateway that uses a different client IP to verify the request is allowed.
+1. You could use an online proxy service to access the ingress gateway using a different client IP to verify the request is allowed.

 ## Clean up